 Okay, you are probably wondering what my DIY ramblings are all about, so I will try to make a spiritual application from a few pieces of wood-hey, it’s been done before!
 My original goal was to have a space to myself whenever I was working from home, since I require a decent amount of study time to prepare between three and four different messages every week, and I don’t just throw them together on Saturday night (if that is your thing, more power to you, but that is not my style).
 Anyway, this door project sparked something and it ended up becoming more than just a separator between rooms; it actually did just the opposite.

-Beginning with a door, we began to see this as an opportunity to rearrange and redecorate our dining room in order to make it a place that we could come together, since we had previously neglected it most days.
+Beginning with a door, we began to see this as an opportunity to rearrange and redecorate our dining room in order to make it a place that we could come together since we had previously neglected it most days.
+It was desperate for a lick of paint so we started looking for colours that would suit.
+It was at that point that we found some peel and stick wallpaper that we thought would really breathe some life into the room.
 We had some old, hand-me-down furniture that was beautiful back in the day, but was now falling apart and no longer sturdy (it was especially embarrassing when we had guests over for dinner).
 So we found a good deal on a gently used dining set and purchased it the same week.
 Now we have meals around the table and use this time as an opportunity to share what has happened throughout the day, as well as have a time of family devotions.

 You know, I preach about the importance of having a “family altar” (as they used to call it years ago), yet with the busyness of life, I often neglected it in my own family.
 This was like a wake up call that my children are not getting any younger and the days seem to be flying by faster, therefore, the time to act is now!
 There was a sense of urgency to put more intentionality into our family time and have a place to come together and simply enjoy one another’s company.
 We could all benefit from simplifying.
 The other rooms are filled with TVs and other electronic devices, as well as kids’ toys, but we really needed a place to set aside as a place that could serve as a “family room” albeit it doubles as our dining room.